gdbooks/LegacyOpenGL/Chapter4/projections.md

 Using ```GL.Frustum``` will allow you to set asymetrical frustums, which can be cool but are not very useful.
 At all.
 In fact, i never use ```GL.Frustum``` in my code, because it is a VERY hard way to picture a view frustum.
 Instead i use this helper function (add it to your code!)

 ```
+public static void Perspective(float fov, float aspectRatio, float znear, float zfar) {
+    float ymax = znear * (float)Math.Tan(fov * Math.PI / 360.0f);
+    float xmax = ymax * aspectRatio;

+    GL.Frustum(-xmax, xmax, -ymax, ymax, znear, zfar);
+}
 ```

+We will discuss the math behind this function later, in the custom matrices section.
+The arguments are much simpler, what is the field of view of the player.
+Human vision is about 90 degrees FOV, most games use a FOV of 60 because it looks good.
+The aspect ratio is simply the windows width divided by it's height.
+Don't forget to cast these to floats!
+And the near and far plane are just the length of the frustum.